Towards Realistic Remote Sensing Dataset Distillation with Discriminative Prototype-guided Diffusion: Methodology

 where $\epsilon \sim \mathcal{N}(0, I)$ denotes a standard Gaussian noise.
 The term $\bar{\alpha}_t = \prod_{s=1}^{t}\alpha_s$ controls the noise level at timestep $t \in [1, T]$, where $\alpha_s = 1 - \beta_s$, and $\{\beta_s\}_{s=1}^T$ is a series of noise scales predefined by the diffusion process that determine the amount of Gaussian noise added at each step.
 Intuitively, $\sqrt{\bar{\alpha}_t}$ represents the proportion of the original image that remains after $t$ diffusion steps, while $\sqrt{1-\bar{\alpha}_t}$ quantifies the accumulated noise component.
 As $t$ increases, $\bar{\alpha}_t$ gradually decreases towards $0$, and at the final step $t=T$, the sample $x_T$ becomes approximately pure Gaussian noise.

-Inspired by the work in \cite{rombach2022high}, our framework performs diffusion in a compact latent space learned by a variational autoencoder (VAE) to improve computational efficiency, as shown in Figure \ref{fig:diffusion}.
+Inspired by the work in \cite{rombach2022high}, our framework performs diffusion in a compact latent space learned by a variational autoencoder (VAE) to improve computational efficiency.
 Specifically, the VAE encoder $E$ first maps a real image $x$ into a latent representation $z_0 = E(x)$.
 The forward diffusion in Eq. \eqref{diffusion_pixel} is then reformulated as

 During the reverse diffusion, a U-Net-based denoising network $F_\theta$ is trained to predict the noise component from the noisy latent $z_t$ at each timestep $t$: